Perturbation analysis on T-eigenvalues of third-order tensors: Perturbation Analysis on Third-Order Tensors

 \end{corollary}

-Generally, most tensors are not $F$-diagonalizable which means that \eqref{F-diagonal} is not satisfied.
-Therefore, we cannot get an $F$-diagonal tensor by a transformation under tensor-tensor multiplication.
-In this case, we have the following decomposition.
+In general, most third-order tensors are not F-diagonalizable, which implies that \eqref{F-diagonal} is usually not satisfied for a given tensor.
+Therefore, we cannot obtain an F-diagonal tensor through tensor-tensor multiplication by an invertible tensor.
+In such cases, we resort to the following decomposition.